 Although the beaches in Hobart, Tasmania are not as stunning as the long sandy shores of Australia’s Gold Coast, the shore along the River Derwent is a beautiful and peaceful place to visit.

-Farm Gate Market, Hobart, TAS
+Farm Gate Market, Hobart

-Getting There: The Farm Gate Market is on Bathurst between Murray Street and Elizabeth Street.
+Getting There: Walk to Bathurst between Murray Street and Elizabeth Street.

 Constitution Dock, Hobart Views and Fish & Chips

 Constitution Dock is the main Hobart harbor that accommodates fishing boats and yachts alike.
-Discover the area on a stroll; walk to the Victoria Dock Bridge and then turn around for the most fabulous view of the Hobart skyline and Mount Wellington.
+Discover the area on a stroll.
+Walk to the Victoria Dock Bridge and then turn around for the most fabulous view of the Hobart skyline and Mount Wellington.

 For lunch, feast on a portion of fish-and-chips from one of the casual floating restaurants (it’s one of the fun and cheap things to do in Hobart!).
+Mako and Flippers are some of the best Hobart restaurants for take away Fish & Chips.
+We ordered the combination plate for two and enjoyed the phenomenal fish while sitting on the docks (and fending off hungry seagulls!).

+Belly Talk is also another good option if you’re craving a burger and fries and check out Van Diemens Land Creamery for decadent dessert!
 After your lunch, walk to the modern Brooke Street Pier and shop for souvenirs at the local vendor shops.

 Getting There: Walk from the corner of Argyle Street and Davey Street.